Matus-Dubrava/file_scanner/README.md

         -   add option to list all repositories, their location and some other stats
     -   remove the logic that compares changed lines based on hashes and instead store the previous version of a file in plaintext, that way we can restore the file if necessary
     -   add `show` command that prints information about the selected file
+    -   add message to `purge` that shows how many file records were purged

 -   DONE:
     -   test case which covers that `mdm init` creates target dir if it doesn't exist